uliSchuster/real-world-backend/doc/deliberation/domain-model.md

 - Update: Possible by the named user only.
 - Delete: Not specified.
 This simplifies the application logic significantly, because we do not need to deal with orphaned articles and comments.

+#### User References

+The user is referenced in multiple places: Each Article belongs to exactly one user, as does each comment.
+How do we model this relation?

+- Make the `User` type part of both the `Article` and the `Comment` types.
+That is, include the user whenever we are dealing with an article or a comment.
+This creates some memory overhead.
+On the other hand, it is easy to handle.
+User data might become inconsistent across multiple articles or comments.
+- Include a reference to the `User`.
+This can be a database foreign key or an abstraction thereof, or it can be another unique field, like the username.
+Key point: If we use a user reference, we need to separately retrieve users from storage and maintain them in another data structure; e.g., a map.

 ### Article

 Core type for the blogging system.
 The main content resides in the title, description and body.
 In addition, there is a _slug_ used to identify the article in routes.
 The slug should somehow be drived from the title.
 When the user changes the title, the slug must be updated as well; hence, the slug cannot be used to refer to other articles.